GST on Apartment Maintenance Charges- Rates and Applicability

 Read Also: Apartment Maintenance Charges Rules and Regulations

-Applicability Conditions of GST on Society Maintenance Charges
+Conditions of GST Applicable on Society Maintenance Charges

-For the imposition of GST on society maintenance charges, the housing society must fulfil two criteria:
+For the imposition of gst on housing society maintenance charges, the housing society must fulfil two criteria:

 • The total of the fees collected by the society should surpass Rs 20 lakhs within a financial year, and